10 Hadoop Alternatives - When To Use Hadoop

 As David Wheeler said "All problems in computer science can be solved by another level of indirection".
 Hadoop offers one such level of indirection; As a software architect, it may be really difficult to take the right decision when your top management is biased about some buzzwords.

-In this article, I am trying to suggest some alternatives that should be tried before making an investment into Hadoop.
+In this article, I am trying to suggest some non map reduce alternative approaches that should be tried before making an investment into Hadoop.
 You may also want to check out other MapReduce implementations as Hadoop Alternatives - Part 2 .

 Know Your Data